ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-medialab/master/pve_medialab_ct_nzbget_installer.sh)"
 ```

-Simply follow our Easy Script installation prompts.
+Follow our Easy Script installation prompts.
 We recommend you accept our defaults and application settings to create a fully compatible Medialab build suite.

 ## 3.2.
 Setup NZBget
-In your web browser URL type `http://192.168.30.112:6789` and the applications web frontend will appear.
+In your web browser URL type, `http://192.168.30.112:6789` and the application's web frontend will appear.
 Detailed configuration instructions are available [here](https://github.com/ahuacate/nzbget).

 ---

 # 4. Deluge LXC
-Deluge is a lightweight, free software, cross-platform BitTorrent client.
+Deluge is lightweight, free software, cross-platform BitTorrent client.

 ## 4.1.
 Installation
 Our Easy Script will create your Ubuntu Deluge CT.
 Go to your Proxmox PVE host (i.e pve-01) management WebGUI CLI `>_ Shell` or SSH terminal and type the following (cut & paste):